 Both of these sites do a great job of giving valuable content and building trust.
 Here the customer soaks up a lot of free information directly on the website.
 If someone was to read all the way to the bottom of the page they are surely interested.
 They have already received plenty of value and if they want to know the rest of the story they will have to give up their email.

-The customer who does decide to opt-in understands the value provide and would likely want to receive additional value in the future.
+The customer who does decide to opt in understands the value provided and would likely want to receive additional value in the future.
 The only way to continue receiving that value is to submit an email address that they actually check.

 Advantage ONE: Emphasis Must Be Placed On The Benefits, Not Features

 The most significant question to answer for your best solo ads visitors is “What’s in it for me?”
 The most effective way to answer this question is to emphasize the benefits your service or product can provide to the visitor.
 Do not present features of your business or products.
 Here’s an example of an offer that is feature oriented:

 “Download our free newsletter, authored by a certified auto mechanic.”

 Here the offer is telling the visitor a fact about the newsletter, not how this information is going to help them.
 Now let’s see how the offer reads when the benefits are emphasized: